WASHINGTON (AP) — Authorities have identified the man who fatally shot himself in front of the White House.

 - Tupelo police seek ID of restaurant burglar

-- Blue Mtn. police look to ID identity thieves
+- Corinth police look to ID suspected thieves